Skip to content

 Going gray costs from $0 cold-turkey to $65-$220 salon sessions.
 See each route's price and the touch-up subscription it cancels.

-By the True Beauty Cost editorial teamUpdated June 23, 2026How we research
+By the True Beauty Cost editorial teamUpdated July 31, 2026How we research

 Root touch-ups are a subscription you never asked for.
-A typical gray-coverage routine means a touch-up roughly every four weeks - about 13 a year, every year, indefinitely.
+A typical gray-coverage routine means a touch-up roughly every four weeks, about 13 a year, every year, indefinitely.
 Transitioning to gray is the one move that cancels that recurring line item entirely.
 So even a pricier transition can pay for itself against the coloring you would have kept paying for.
-To see what you are currently spending, run your cadence through the gray root touch-up calculator - that annual number is what going gray eliminates.
+To see what you are currently spending, run your cadence through the gray root touch-up calculator.
+That annual number is what going gray eliminates.

 The three transition routes and what they cost